 At-Home Whitening Kits

 Although an in-office teeth whitening treatment is the most effective, busy schedules and other appointments may keep you from wanting to add more to your calendar.
 If this is the case, at-home whitening kits may be a great option for you.
 At-home teeth whitening can also be less expensive than an in-office treatment.
-Professional at-home whitening kits are only able to be obtained from a dentist and require the use of a custom-fitted tray.
+Professional at-home whitening kits from dentistry services are only able to be obtained from a dentist and require the use of a custom-fitted tray.

 Even though it may take longer to see results it is still a very effective option.
 The length of time that you will need to wear the bleaching trays varies from patient to patient, and upon the strength of the gel.
 You could need to wear them anywhere between 30 minutes a day to overnight.
 Most patients see results somewhere between three days to a couple of weeks before observing significant results.